ServiceStackApps/typescript-redux/README.md

 ```

 Since we didn't configure JSPM to use a transpiler JSPM is only loading our pre-generated `*.js` files which
-thanks to TypeScript's integration in VS.NET is generated everytime we hit save.
+thanks to VS.NET's TypeScript integration is generated every time we hit save.
 This is ideal as it's
-typically generated in-between the time we flip over to the browser to view our App and doesn't require any
+typically generated in-between the time we flip over to the browser to view our App, doesn't require any
-manual build steps or managing an external process to monitor our source files for changes.
+manual post build steps or a separate external process monitoring our source files for changes.

 The nice thing about using a module loader like JSPM is that we no longer need to manage static imports of
-3rd party dependencies since JSPM manages all this behind the scenes for us.
+3rd party dependencies ourselves since JSPM does all this for us behind the scenes.

-The final key element is an empty `<div/>` tag which is where we've instructed React to render our Component in:
+The final key element is an empty `<div/>` tag which is where we've instructed React to render our Component:

 ```html
     <div id="content"></div>